Coronon/uptime-robot/README.md

 [PingPong-Mail](https://github.com/Coronon/pingpong-mail).
 After sending this monitor will wait for a specified timeout and check that a reply was received.

+It is advised to create a separate email account (inbox) for this monitor to avoid interference with other operations.

 ```yaml
 - name: Email working
   type: email_ping